 Table 2.
-West Florida sampled HEADBOAT at-sea observer trips positive for Red Snapper and for Red Snapper discards by year and region.
-Sampling in 2009 only represents half of the year - June to December and sampling in 2020 represents January to March.
+Florida sampled HEADBOAT at-sea observer trips positive for Red Snapper and for Red Snapper discards by year and region.
+Sampling in 2009 represents June to December, sampling in 2020 represents January to March, and sampling in 2021 represents June to December.